American Oriental Society (AOS) Library

 Opening hours for the AOS Library change every semester, according to staff availability, but materials can be paged from the collection by using the "Request" link found in all ORBIS catalog records (allow about 24 hours for the materials to become available).
 These materials do not circulate outside of the building.

-The library is only staffed for a few hours each week on an irregular basis, and it has no telephone.
+The library is only staffed for a few hours each week, and it has no telephone.
 For questions about the collection or access to the room, send an e-mail to the librarian for Middle Eastern studies: firstname.lastname@example.org